 SAP HANA: An In-Memory Database

-If you take a look at hardware development in the few last years, you’ll see that two basic changes arose at the turn of the millennium: On the one hand, multicore processor architectures emerged and, with them, the option of substantial parallelization.
-On the other hand, memory evolved from being relatively expensive and limited into being widely available.
+At the turn of the millennium, two basic changes arose in hardware development: (1) multicore processor architectures emerged and, with them, the option of substantial parallelization, and (2) memory evolved from being relatively expensive and limited into being widely available.

 Due to the memory restrictions with regard to availability (i.e., price and addressability), the data in software architectures was mainly stored on the hard disk, and only some data was stored in the memory.
 Accessing in traditional databases was limited by hard disk processing speeds.
 In in-memory databases, the hard disk is only used to store, archive, and restore data.
 The data itself is permanently kept in the main memory.

 In contrast to other in-memory databases, SAP HANA has further unique characteristics: SAP HANA is not only an ideal generic database but has also been optimized for business applications due to SAP’s holistic experiences with this kind of applications.